dzijlmans/MS-basic-post-processing/README.md

 ### Credit

-This script uses a lot of the DEP package, so credit to them for developing the package (Zhang X, Smits A, van Tilburg G, Ovaa H, Huber W, Vermeulen M (2018).
-“Proteome-wide identification of ubiquitin interactions using UbIA-MS.” Nature Protocols, 13, 530–550)
+This script uses a lot of the DEP package, so credit to them for developing the package [(Zhang X, Smits A, van Tilburg G, Ovaa H, Huber W, Vermeulen M (2018).
+“Proteome-wide identification of ubiquitin interactions using UbIA-MS.” Nature Protocols, 13, 530–550)](https://www.nature.com/articles/nprot.2017.147).